Energy in South Australia: Fossil fuels

 Historically, much of South Australia's electricity was generated by coal-fueled power stations.
 As late as 2002, South Australia obtained 100% of its electricity supply from fossil fuels, with 30% being imported from coal generators in other states.
 The Electricity Trust of South Australia nationalized the main private generator and the electricity grid that covered most of the populated parts of the state in the 1940s.
 Initially, the power stations burned coal imported from the eastern states of Australia.
 The government decided that South Australia needed to be more self-sufficient.
 In the 1950s, it established the Telford Cut coal mine near Leigh Creek and built the Playford A Power Station near Port Augusta specifically designed to burn South Australian coal.
 It was followed in the 1960s by the Playford B Power Station.
 The last and largest coal power station built in South Australia was the Northern Power Station, built near the Playford stations in the 1980s.
 It was also the last coal-fired power station to close, in 2016.

 Since the commencement of gas field development at Moomba in the 1950s and 1960s, electricity has been produced by gas-fueled generators at utility scale.
-The largest fossil-fuel generation precint is located on the Le Fevre Peninsula near Port Adelaide, where multiple separate power plants are in operation.
+The largest fossil-fuel generation precinct is located on the Le Fevre Peninsula near Port Adelaide, where multiple separate power plants are in operation.
 The largest of these is the Torrens Island Power Station operated by AGL with a generating capacity of 1,280 MW.
 The next largest is Pelican Point Power Station, operated by Engie, with a capacity of 478 MW.
 Fossil fuel generators are also used to power remote mining operations and some townships.